Jordan Country Summary

 Economy

-Jordan's economy is characterized by a welcoming stance towards foreign investment, although the implementation of investment promotion policies is inconsistent, leading to challenges such as high electricity costs and water scarcity.
-Despite these hurdles, Jordan offers significant opportunities for foreign investors, particularly in sectors like technology, renewable energy, and tourism, supported by a well-educated workforce and numerous free trade agreements that enhance its attractiveness for manufacturing.
+Jordan's economy is characterized by a welcoming stance towards foreign investment, although the implementation of investment promotion policies can be inconsistent.
+Key challenges include high electricity costs and water scarcity, yet opportunities exist in sectors like technology and tourism, bolstered by a well-educated workforce and numerous free trade agreements.
+The government's Economic Modernization Vision aims to attract $60 billion in investments and create one million jobs over the next decade.

-Jordan's investment climate is characterized by government support for foreign investment, although implementation of policies can be inconsistent.
-While challenges such as high utility costs and bureaucratic inefficiencies exist, the country offers significant opportunities, particularly in sectors like technology and tourism, bolstered by free trade agreements that enhance its attractiveness for manufacturing.
-The Royal Hashemite Court's Economic Modernization Vision aims to attract $60 billion in investments over the next decade, targeting various high-value sectors.
+Jordan's investment climate is characterized by government support for foreign investment, although implementation of investment policies can be inconsistent.
+Despite challenges such as high utility costs and bureaucratic inefficiencies, Jordan offers significant opportunities for foreign investors, particularly in sectors like technology, renewable energy, and tourism, bolstered by its free trade agreements and a well-educated workforce.

 Buy Full Jordan Report